Settings

 - Account Name: Set your organization's name.

-- Logo Web / Logo Mobile: Upload custom logos for desktop and mobile views.
+- Logo Web / Logo Mobile: Upload custom logos for desktop and mobile views that appear in web interfaces.

-- Background: Upload a custom image for the login screen background.
+- Background: Upload a custom image for the login screen background (works with authentication settings).

-- Default CSS: Apply a global CSS file to define the design of all interfaces.
+- Default CSS: Apply a global CSS file to define the design of all interfaces and web applications.

 Home Page Identity